truenas/documentation/content/SCALE/SCALETutorials/DataProtection/PeriodicSnapshotTasksSCALE.md

 First, choose the dataset (or zvol) to schedule as a regular backup with snapshots, and how long to store the snapshots.

-Next define the task **Schedule**.
+Next, define the task **Schedule**.
 If you need a specific schedule, choose **Custom** and use the [Advanced Scheduler](#using-the-advanced-scheduler) section below.

-Configure the remaining options for your uses case.
+Configure the remaining options for your use case.
 For help with [naming schema](#using-naming-schemas) and [lifetime](#setting-snapshot-lifetimes) settings refer to the sections below.

 Click **Save** to save this task and add it to the list in **Data Protection > Periodic Snapshot Tasks**.